jurgen-kluft/mac-os-setup/README.md

 - Remove any file from `installer/` that you don't need
 - Carefully read and adjust `Brewfile` to only install the software you need
-- Make sure that the `.macos` settings are thoroughly reviewed
+- Make sure that `settings/.macos` settings are thoroughly reviewed
 - Adjust your Git credentials and GitHub settings in `settings/git.sh`
-- add the file `~/dotfiles/.local` or `~/.bash_local` for all your sensitive local settings
+- add the file `~/mac-os-dotfiles/.local` or `~/.bash_local` for all your sensitive local settings

 ## Installation